Aayush1259/CODSOFT/README.md

 [https://www.figma.com/file/0IRRmK2I69vnMnWr2KorM3/Mobile-App-Signup-Flow?type=design&node-id=0%3A1&mode=dev&t=rWcCDZO9fsB0LhEt-1](url)

---**TASK 2** : **Email Template**

-An email template is a pre-designed email that can be used to send out marketing or promotional emails.
-The goal of a good email template is to make it easy and quick for businesses to send out emails that look professional and engaging.

-**Visually appealing:** The email template should be visually appealing and easy to read.
-The use of colors, fonts, and images should be carefully considered to create a visually appealing email.

-**Easy to use:** The email template should be easy to use and navigate.
-The user should be able to easily find the necessary information and make changes to the template.

-**Responsive:** The email template should be responsive, so that it looks good on all devices, including desktop computers, laptops, tablets, and smartphones.

 --**TASK 3** : **Restaurant Menu**

 A restaurant menu UI/UX project is the process of designing a menu that is both visually appealing and easy to use.
 The goal of a good restaurant menu is to make it easy for customers to find the dishes they want, and to encourage them to order more.